alexa-samples/skill-sample-smarthome-fireplace-python/README.md

 ![](./instructions/img/fireplace.gif)

 At the end of this tutorial, you will have an Alexa skill and a supporting AWS backend that responds to commands for Smart Home interaction models.
-This virtual fireplace will respond to the [PowerController interface](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-powercontroller.html) of the Smart Home Skill API, and serve as a base skill from which you can add additional functionality via a series of related Alexa cookbook recipes.
+This virtual fireplace will respond to the [PowerController interface](https://developer.amazon.com/en-US/docs/alexa/device-apis/alexa-powercontroller.html) of the Smart Home Skill API, and serve as a base skill from which you can add additional functionality via a series of related Alexa code samples.

 To start this sample, follow the [instructions](./instructions/README.md).